rraadd88/beditor/README.md

 2. 02_mutagenesis/
 Stores the output of step #2.
 Estimating the editable mutations based on base editors chosen.
 3. 03_guides/
 Stores the output of step #3.
-Designed guides along with control guides. positive control guides are designed so that they introduce stop mutation in genes being targeted. begative control guides lack editable nucleotide in the window of maximum activity, thereby supposed to not introduce any mutation.
+Designed guides.
 4. 04_offtargets/
 Stores the output of step #4.
 Offtarget effects.
 5. 05_outputs/
-Stores combined output and visualizations.
+Stores combined output and visualizations and sets of positive and negative control guides.
+positive control guides are designed so that they introduce stop mutation in genes being targeted.
+begative control guides lack editable nucleotide in the window of maximum activity, thereby supposed to not introduce any mutation.

 Also,
 - 00_input/